pyricau/bisouland/README.md

 ## Structure

-A Symfony2 application will be the entry point of every requests.
-If the route is not found, the legacy application will be boostraped.
+Every request will go to the Symfony2 application.
+If the route is not found in it, the legacy application will be boostraped.

-**Warning**: this legacy application lies in the `web` directory and has been created in 2005 while learning web development, which means that tt probably contains security holes, bugs, low quality code and bad design pattern.
+**Warning**: the legacy application, which lies in the `web` directory, has been created in 2005 by a someone who was learning web development.
+Therefore it probably contains security holes, bugs, low quality code and bad design pattern.

 ## Further documentation